dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/event-based-communication-patterns/integration-event-based-microservice-communications.md

 The integration events can be defined at the application level of each microservice, so they are decoupled from other microservices, in a way comparable to how ViewModels are defined in the server and client.
 What is not recommended is sharing a common integration events library across multiple microservices; doing that would be coupling those microservices with a single event definition data library.
 You do not want to do that for the same reasons that you do not want to share a common domain model across multiple microservices: microservices must be completely autonomous.
 For more information, see this blog post on [the amount of data to put in events](https://particular.net/blog/putting-your-events-on-a-diet).
 Be careful not to take this too far, as this other blog post describes [the problem data deficient messages can produce](https://ardalis.com/data-deficient-messages/).
 Your design of your events should aim to be "just right" for the needs of their consumers.

 There are only a few kinds of libraries you should share across microservices.
-One is libraries that are final application blocks, like the [Event Bus client API](https://github.com/dotnet-architecture/eShopOnContainers/tree/main/src/BuildingBlocks/EventBus), as in eShopOnContainers.
+One is libraries that are final application blocks, like the [Event Bus client API](https://github.com/dotnet/eShop/tree/main/src/EventBus), as in the eShop reference architecture.
 Another is libraries that constitute tools that could also be shared as NuGet components, like JSON serializers.

 ## The event bus